kyleaoman/martini/README.rst

 * Simba
 * FIRE
 * Magneticum
-* MaGICC (and therefore in principle other N-body shop projects)
+* MaGICC, Marvelous-Merian (and therefore in principle other N-body shop projects)
 * Colibre (test runs)

 I attempt to support publicly available simulations with a customized source module.
 If your simulation is public and not supported, please `contact me`_.
 Currently custom source modules exist for: